-On 4th November, a collision avoidance manoeuvre was executed, increasing the positional offsets in the across-track direction for the Nadir and Oblique views in one orbit (relative orbit 306), as shown in Figure 13.
+On 28th November, an in-plane manoeuvre was executed, increasing the positional offsets slightly in the across-track direction for the Nadir and Oblique views in one orbit.
+There is a larger offset seen in Figure 12 on 1st December, and this is due to the problem at the ground station on that day (see Section 6), which caused pointing errors in 2 orbits.